How to use this site.

 .plt section, as do all external function calls.

 The .plt section

-pushes the second entry of the .got.plt, which is the address of the linkmap head, then
+.got.plt, which is the address of the linkmap head,

-jmps to the third entry; a resolved function named
+jmps to the 3rd entry: a resolved function named

 The .got.plt section